Citizenship-Based Taxation: Its Roots and Why It Still Exists

 What is citizenship-based taxation?

-Citizenship-Based Taxation, often referred to as CBT, is a more stringent form of taxation, wherein individuals are liable to pay taxes based on their citizenship, regardless of whether they currently reside in their home country or generate income from foreign sources.
+Citizenship-based taxation refers to the process by which a nation taxes its citizens irrespective of their status as residents.
+Often referred to as CBT, is a more stringent form of taxation, wherein individuals are liable to pay taxes based on their citizenship, regardless of whether they currently reside in their home country or generate income from foreign sources.

 Under this system, individuals are obligated to report their worldwide income to the tax authorities of their home country and pay taxes accordingly.
 This approach contrasts with Residence-Based Taxation (RBT), where taxation is primarily determined by an individual’s place of residence or domicile rather than citizenship.